Back to overview Business Transformation

 Collaborated with Stakeholders

-• Worked with developers to integrate AirportSync with generic data sources (e.g., security queue systems), ensuring data visualisation components provided accurate insights to support aircraft operations.
+• Worked with developers to integrate AirportSync with data sources, ensuring components provided accurate operational insights.

-• APresented prototypes to stakeholders, using research insights and test results to secure executive buy-in for the planned rollout, demonstrating potential to reduce take-off delays.
+• Presented prototypes to stakeholders, using research insights and test results to secure executive buy-in for the planned rollout across Manchester, London Stansted, and East Midlands.

-• Improved Operational Visibility: AirportSync targeted a 25% improvement in airfield staff’s understanding of operations by unifying siloed security data, with data visualisation components enabling real-time insights to mitigate aircraft turnaround and take-off delays.
+• Improved Operational Visibility: AirportSync targeted a 25% improvement in airfield staff's understanding of operations by unifying siloed security data, enabling real-time insights.

-• High Usability: Achieved 90% task success in pre-launch testing, with prototypes demonstrating efficient access to security data, targeting 85% user satisfaction at launch.
+• High Usability: Achieved 90% task success in pre-launch testing, targeting 85% user satisfaction at launch.

-• Scalable Design System: Established a new, standardised design system with reusable visualisation components, supporting future features like baggage tracking to further enhance operational efficiency.
+• Scalable Design System: Established a standardised system with reusable visualisation components, supporting future features like baggage tracking.

-• Stakeholder Buy-In: Secured executive approval for a planned rollout across MAG’s airports (Manchester, London Stansted, East Midlands).
+• Stakeholder Buy-In: Secured executive approval for a planned rollout across MAG's three airports.

-• Accessibility Compliance: Ensured WCAG 2.1 standards, making AirportSync accessible to diverse airfield users, supporting rapid and inclusive decision-making.
+• Accessibility Compliance: Ensured WCAG 2.1 standards throughout, supporting inclusive and rapid decision-making.